How Can I Save Money on Auto Insurance?

 Here are seven ways to save money on auto insurance.

 1. Look Into Insurance Company Discounts

 Your car insurance rate is determined by the base rate and surcharges, minus any relevant discounts taken from that total.
 You can take a big chunk of change off your monthly premium by qualifying for discounts your insurer offers.
 Discounts can vary from insurer to insurer, so make sure to see what yours specifically offers.

 Some common ways you can get a discount are by:

-- Having driver affiliations with emergency roadside assistance, military, etc.
+- Having driver affiliations with emergency roadside assistance or the military;

-- Being a homeowner, low income individual, senior, or good student demographic
+- Being a homeowner, low-income individual, senior, or good student demographic, and;

 2. Raise the Deductible

 Raising your deductible means you would likely have to pay more money when making a claim, but it could lower your monthly rate.
 This is an option for people who would have the means to pay for potential damages.
 The higher your deductible is, the bigger percentage that will be taken off the cost of your insurance.

 Just make sure to consider the short- and long-term implications of raising the deductible before using it as a means to save money on insurance.